HackYourFuture/JavaScript1/Week1/LESSONPLAN.md

 1. Make 2 variables using the `const` keyword
    1. the first variable should contain the town/city you currently stay at
-   1. come up with a value for the second variable yourself
+   1. come up with name and a value for the second variable yourself

 ### Essence